Music: Willie Nelson

 - Empty Chair Memorial: Riderless horse variant; namely, the bay pony that accompanies the Red-Headed Stranger in the eponymous song was his deceased wife's horse.
 He shoots and kills a woman who tries to steal it, and went free, because "you can't hang a man for killing a woman who's trying to steal his horse."

-- Signature Style: A reedy voice singing just off of the beat.
+- Signature Style: A reedy voice singing just off of the beat, and jazz-flavored guitar lines played on a nylon-string acoustic(instead of a steel-string like virtually all other popular music).

 - The Stoner: He's the co-chair for National Organization for the Reform of Marijuana Laws.
 The occasional arrest for possession is another clue.